New primary school in Sri Lanka

 Civil war damaged Sri Lanka’s infrastructure and the Anuradhapura district desperately needed a new primary school to improve the education opportunities for 400 children.

 Sri Lanka ended a 25-year civil conflict between government forces and Tamil Tiger rebels in 2009.
-In northern Sri Lanka, communities are still recovering from the damage it caused infrastructure and community life.
-While the government has a strong focus on education and policies to modernise the national education, many communities still lack suitable school buildings and properly trained teachers.
-The chances these children then have to complete their education and lift themselves out of poverty are almost non-existent.
+The war damaged infrastructure and community life, with many children struggling to access suitable school buildings and properly trained teachers.
+The chances for these children to complete their education and lift themselves out of poverty are almost non-existent.